Input the stream,

 Shared encoding

-Liquidsoap can also encode in one place and share the encoded with data with multiple outputs, making it possible to minimize CPU resources.
-Here’s an example adapted from the previous one:
+Liquidsoap can encode once and share the result across multiple outputs, minimizing CPU usage.
+Here is an example adapted from the previous one:

 # Input the stream, from an Icecast server or any other source